Safari-FIDO-U2F/Safari-FIDO-U2F/README.md

 But as stated in the specification, the interface (for now) is browser dependent, so each website is required to add support for it (by adding some code to test `if browser is safari`...).

 Currently, most of the sites using U2F are using [u2f-api.js](https://demo.yubico.com/js/u2f-api.js) to provide cross-browser support of U2F.
-This extension provides a JavaScript API that is compatible with it and will override it to seamlessly, so should support a large set of websites.
+This extension provides a JavaScript API that is compatible with it and will override it seamlessly, so should support a large set of websites.

 However, there are still websites that do not work properly.